WP Meta SEO: XML and HTML Sitemaps

 WP Meta SEO comes with a tool that generates XML sitemaps and HTML sitemaps.
 The main purpose of the XML sitemaps is for them to be added to the Google Search Console in order to index pages faster and better.
 Access the sitemap tool using the "Sitemap" menu.

-Then you will get the configuration screen and several tabs to select the content you want to add in your sitemap.
+Then you will get the configuration screen and several tabs to select the content you want to add to your sitemap.

 By default, all your menus are selected as a sitemap source and you get button to load your XML and HTML sitemaps.
 Among the options you can: